divyamthakur-lgtm/fake-news-detection-bert/README.md

 Open `fake_news_detection_bert.ipynb` in Google Colab (GPU runtime).
 Run all cells in order.
 Gradio demo launches at the end.

+## Model Weights

+The fine-tuned model weights are not stored in this repository due to size constraints.
+To use the trained model:

+**Option 1 — Retrain yourself:**
+Run all cells in the notebook (~20 mins on Colab T4 GPU)

+**Option 2 — HuggingFace Hub (coming soon):**
+Model will be uploaded to huggingface.co/divyamthakur/fake-news-bert

 ## Author

 **Divyam Thakur** | B.Tech AI/ML, Manipal University Jaipur